Solar Eclipse Celebration

 What is the Duke Gardens Solar Eclipse Celebration?

 We will have observation stations in the garden to facilitate safe viewing of the eclipse, try out different methods of observation, and contribute to citizen science by measuring eclipse conditions.
-Please check back on this page later for locations.
+The welcome and information table will be located in front of the Doris Duke Center.
+Activities will take place in and around the Doris Duke Center, with additional viewing stations on the South Lawn (view Duke Gardens map).

 Inside the Doris Duke Center we’ll have experiments, crafts, a live stream of the total eclipse, and other activities to explore astronomy and Earth sciences.
 What can an eclipse tell us about our solar system?
 How does the sun affect life on Earth?
 What does art have to do with space?
 We’ll explore these questions and more.
 Activities will be provided for community members of all ages, from adults to toddlers.